qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 section on [attributes](#attributes) defines which attributes must be attached to the entry point function.

 An entry point function may not take any parameters and must either return void in case the program has no failure conditions or must return an exit code in the form of a 64-bit integer.
-The exit code `0` must be used to indicate a successful execution of the program.
-Exit code `1` can be used to illustrate that a real-time error occurred in the execution of the program dependent upon what features a back-end opts into when supporting an adaptive profile program.
-For example, with **Bullet 9/14** classical code may encounter errors like division by zero that can cause an entry-point function to fail.
-In this case, programs must dynamically check failure conditions and return the exit code instead of failing outright.
+In the case that a shot fails either because the entry point function returns an integer value indicating that the program caught an error or because an instruction caused an uncaught error (for example a `div` instruction fails due to division by 0), then the output format should indicate that the shot failed with output for the shot appearing as `ERROR Code: ival` where `ival` is the error code from the adaptive profile program or `ERROR message` in the case that an uncaught failure occurs, and the message is choses by the backend.

-The adaptive profile program makes no restrictions on the structure of basic blocks within the entry point function, other than that a block cannot jump to a previously encountered block in the control flow graph unless a back-end opts into **Bullet 13**.
+The adaptive profile program makes no restrictions on the structure of basic blocks within the entry point function, other than that a block cannot jump to a previously encountered block in the control flow graph unless a back-end opts into **Bullet 11**.
 By default adaptive profile programs limit branching to only express forward branching and nested conditionality.
 Additionally, the only functions that can be called by default in the entry block are `qis` or `rt` functions defined in the instruction set and profile.
-This restriction is removed if a back-end opts into **Bullet 12/14** which allows for user-defined functions or the declaration of external functions that may be called that correspond to classical functions not defined as part of the profile.
+This restriction is removed if a back-end opts into **Bullet 10** which allows for user-defined functions.

 <!-- The function body consists of four [basic -->
 <!-- blocks](https://en.wikipedia.org/wiki/Basic_block), connected by an -->